HINKOKO/shell/io_redirections_and_filters/README.md

 Task 3 display the content of two dirs
 Task 4 display the last 10 lines
 Script 5 display the first 10 lines
+Script 6 displays the thirs line of file iacta